ADDITIONAL LOCAL RESOURCES

 - Helping victims and children to be safe and stay safe, by providing relevant practical and other assistance; Where possible any help provided should be in line with the victim's wishes, and includes supporting them if they want to stay in the relationship;

-- Taking into account that there may be continued or increased risk of domestic violence and abuse towards the abused parent and/or child after separation.
+- Taking into account that there may be continued or increased risk of domestic abuse towards the abused parent and/or child after separation.
 Post-separation child contact arrangements should be carefully risk assessed, and the wishes of the children listened to in regard to this.
 The possibility of children being harmed as a way of controlling /punishing the victims who have left an abusive relationship must not be underestimated.

 - Working separately with each parent where domestic violence and abuse prevents non-abusing parents from speaking freely and participating without fear of retribution;

-Professionals in contact with children and families who identify that there are, or have been, domestic violence and abuse incidents should consider the type of abusive behaviours experienced and their severity, frequency and duration.
+Professionals in contact with children and families who identify that there are, or have been, domestic abuse incidents should consider the type of abusive behaviours experienced and their severity, frequency and duration.
 A Dash Risk Assessment should be completed by a trained professional.
 The risk assessment can then be used by the professional and the victim to develop a Safety or Risk Management Plan.
 The Safety or Risk Management Plan should incorporate any strategies the victim has already developed to keep the family safe.

 The Early Help Assessment can be used to explore and assess any concerns that practitioners may have about children or young people.
-It can also be used to assess the degree of exposure of each child in the family to the domestic violence and abuse, the impact on them, the risks involved, and any protective factors bearing in mind the ages of the children.
+It can also be used to assess the degree of exposure of each child in the family to the domestic abuse, the impact on them, the risks involved, and any protective factors bearing in mind the ages of the children.
 This should include physical and emotional impact, and the effect on parenting capacity, as well as any other risks posed by the perpetrator.
 A separate assessment form should be used for each child.
-If a threat to the child’s safety is identified at any stage refer to Doncaster Children’s Services Trust.
+If a threat to the child's safety is identified at any stage refer to Doncaster Children's Services Trust.

 - Frequency and severity of the abuse, how recent and where it took place;